Skip to Content

 Can I use another cut of pork?

-You could use some pork blade or Boston butt, however it will lack much that makes this recipe special!
+You could use some pork blade or Boston butt; however, it will lack much of what makes this recipe special!

 Is there a substitute for gochujang?